brinsley-ngasi/2021-ss-ambidextrousorganization/Course work Presentation Version 2.md

 ---
 Conclusion

 Established companies in Mature business can revitalise themselves through thier ability to build new businessen without destroying thier traditional business which is the hallmark of an ambidextroux company.
-Thus, top manager in ambidestrous organisations should adept at structuring the organization to combine organizational seperation at business level at thesame time intergrated at business Level.
+Thus, top manager in ambidestrous organisations should adept at structuring the organization to combine organizational seperation at business level at thesame time intergrated at business level.

----

-## Attributes of an ambidextrous Individual

-1. They take the initiative.
-1. They are cooperative.
-1. They are brokers.
-1. They are multitaskers.

-## Case Study: Renault
-- Is a French Automobile manufacturer established in 1899.
-- It went through a radical transformation during the 1990s.
-- Louis Schweitzer acted as the CEO in 1992, a time when the company was languishing.
-- Cut costs through a number of well publicized plant closures.
-- Invested in new product development.
-- Searched for a strategic partner.
-- It gained control of Nissan in 1998.
-- By 2001, most profitable Auto companies in the world.

----
-## Renault: How did the transformation take place?

-- Schweitzer developed a simple and consistent strategy.
-- The strategic planning, budgeting processes, bonuses and the stock option plans were all aligned with these goals.
-- The communication of the message was in the word of one executive.
-- The company developed  ‘’ A deep desire to adapt.’’ attitude.
-- The management style was informal and expressing views was encouraged.
-- Result?
-An organization that became proficient at continually making small adaptations to its strategy without losing alignment.

 ---